 In her spare time she enjoys historical reenacting, open hearth cooking and baking, gardening, water gardens and pottery.

-She and Dr. Moss are empty nesters and live with their canine children Pepper, Sophie and Tristan and a koi pond, a flock of hens and occasional pig.
+She and Dr. Moss are empty nesters and live with their canine children Pepper and Sophie, a koi pond, nda flock of hens and occasional pig.